CHARLES RIVER LABORATORIES INT - GuruFocus.com

 Did you lose money on investments in Charles River?
 If so, please visit Charles River Laboratories International, Inc. Shareholder Class Action Lawsuit or contact Peter Allocco at (212) 951-2030 or [email protected] to discuss your rights.

-NEW YORK, May 23, 2023 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or acquired the securities of Charles River Laboratories International, Inc. (“Charles River” or the “Company”) (: CRL) between May 5, 2020 and February 21, 2023, inclusive (the “Class Period”).
+NEW YORK, May 24, 2023 /PRNewswire/ -- Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or acquired the securities of Charles River Laboratories International, Inc. ("Charles River" or the "Company") (NYSE: CRL) between May 5, 2020 and February 21, 2023, inclusive (the "Class Period").
 The lawsuit was filed in the United States District Court for the District of Massachusetts and alleges violations of the Securities Exchange Act of 1934 against the Company and certain of its officers (the "Complaint").

 According to the Complaint, Charles River is a full-service, non-clinical global drug development partner with a mission to create healthier lives.
 The Company has three reporting segments: Research Models and Services, Discovery and Safety Assessment, and Manufacturing Solutions.
 The Discovery and Safety Assessment segment accounts for approximately 60% of the Company's total revenue and offers, among other things, safety assessment studies required for regulatory submission of therapeutic solutions.